pyta-uoft/website/index.md

 ### No member (E1101) {#E1101}

-This error occurs when you use dot notation (`my_var.x`) to access an attribute or to call a method which does not exist for the given object.

-This can happen both for built-in types like `str` and for classes that you define yourself.
-This error often results in an [**AttributeError**][AttributeError] when you run your program.
+This error occurs when we use dot notation (`my_var.x`) to access an attribute or to call a method which does not exist for the given object.
+This can happen both for built-in types like `str` and for classes that we define ourselves.
+This error often results in an [`AttributeError`][AttributeError] when we run the code.

 ~~~~ {include="E1101_no_member"}
 ~~~~